Dict

 {'car': 3, 'jeep': 1, 'bike': 2, 'bus': 1}

-Using get() method will not automatically add keys that do not exist yet to the dict object.
-You can use setdefault() method, which behaves similarly to get() except that keys will get created if not found.
+Using the get() method will not automatically add keys that do not exist yet to the dict object.
+You can use the setdefault() method, which behaves similarly to get() except that keys will get created if not found.
 See also docs.python: collections.defaultdict.

 >>> marks = dict(Rahul=86, Ravi=92, Rohit=75, Rajan=79)